h4x0r0x3b/pyBackdoor101/README.md

 The general socket methods are as follows:

-- **socket.recv(bufsize)** : As name implies, this method receives the TCP message from socket.
+- **socket.recv(bufsize)** : As name implies, this method receives the TCP message from socket.</br>
 The argument bufsize stands for buffer size and defines the maximum data this method can receive at any one time.

-- **socket.send(bytes)** : This method is used to send data to the socket which is connected to the remote machine.
+- **socket.send(bytes)** : This method is used to send data to the socket which is connected to the remote machine.</br>
 The argument bytes will gives the number of bytes sent to the socket.

-- **socket.recvfrom(data, address)** : This method receives data from the socket.
-Two pair (data, address) value is returned by this method.
+- **socket.recvfrom(data, address)** : This method receives data from the socket.</br>
+Two pair (**data**, **address**) value is returned by this method.</br>
 Data defines the received data and address specifies the address of socket sending the data.

-- **socket.sendto(data, address)** : As name implies, this method is used to send data from the socket.
-Two pair (data, address) value is returned by this method.
+- **socket.sendto(data, address)** : As name implies, this method is used to send data from the socket.</br>
+Two pair (**data**, **address**) value is returned by this method.</br>
 Data defines the number of bytes sent and address specifies the address of the remote machine.

 - **socket.close()** : This method will close the socket.

 - **socket.gethostname()** : This method will return the name of the host.

-- **socket.sendall(data)** : This method sends all the data to the socket which is connected to a remote machine.
-It will carelessly transfers the data until an error occurs and if it happens then it uses socket.close() method to close the socket.
+- **socket.sendall(data)** : This method sends all the data to the socket which is connected to a remote machine.</br>
+It will carelessly transfers the data until an error occurs and if it happens then it uses **socket.close()** method to close the socket.

+---